 The 2019 Coronavirus (COVID-19) is a disease that causes mild to severe respiratory symptoms, including fever, cough, and difficulty breathing.
 People infected with COVID-19 have had symptoms ranging from those that are mild (like a common cold) to severe pneumonia that requires medical care in a general hospital and can be fatal.
-According to Johns Hopkins' Coronavirus Resource Center, as of July 14, 2021, there have been over 188 million cases and over 4 million deaths worldwide, with a disproportionate risk of severe illness for older adults and/or those who have serious underlying medical health conditions.
+According to Johns Hopkins' Coronavirus Resource Center, to date, there have been over 124 million cases and over 2.7 million deaths worldwide, with a disproportionate risk of severe illness for older adults and/or those who have serious underlying medical health conditions.